 Admission to the MS program is competitive.
-Students possessing a bachelor's or master's degree from a recognized institution and a strong academic background in civil or environmental engineering or a similar discipline are encouraged to apply for admission.
-Typically, MS applicants with an undergraduate cumulative grade point average of 3.0 on a 4.0 grading scale for all engineering, math, and physics courses will be considered.
+Students possessing a bachelor's or master's degree from a recognized institution and a strong academic background in civil or environmental engineering or a similar discipline (see CEN graduate handbook) are encouraged to apply for admission.
+Typically, MS applicants with an undergraduate cumulative grade point average of at least 2.5 on a 4.0 grading scale for all engineering, math, and physics courses will be considered.

 Applicants for the MS in Civil and Environmental Engineering must submit the required application materials to the Graduate Office.